 Composer in Residence Program

 The CIR program is directed to composers of all professional levels who see opera as a significant new component of their future creative work, from emerging composers to midcareer artists moving into opera for the first time.
-The chosen candidate will embark on a three year personalized track providing opportunities to cultivate his/her skills in all aspects of opera production, from working one-on-one with librettists and dramaturges, to workshops and scene treatments with world-class performers.
+The chosen candidate will embark on a personalized learning track providing opportunities to cultivate his/her skills in all aspects of opera production, from working one-on-one with librettists and dramaturges, to workshops and scene treatments with world-class performers.
 The CIR will have exceptional access to observe and work hands-on in every aspect of creative development, production, and performance.

 While there is no pre-determined creative output required, composers are encouraged to make best use of resources by focusing their residency around one or more musical works.
 The resulting works may be considered for performance by the collaborators.
+The 2013 Composer In Residence will be offered two years of funding, contingent upon appropriate progress, with the possibility of an additional year.

 The CIR program is administered by Kyle Bartlett, the New Works Administrator at Opera Philadelphia.